ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

      Subject: here's a sample
 ~~~

-In this case, the visible From: header parameter includes a DNS domain that
+In this case, the RFC5322.From header parameter includes a DNS domain that
 is a parent of the RFC5321.MailFrom domain.
 Thus, the identifiers
 are in alignment if relaxed SPF mode is requested by the Domain
 Owner, and not in alignment if strict SPF mode is requested.